openeuler-mirror/bishengjdk-11/BUILDING.md

   - libXtst
   - libXrandr

+For the infomation of the cross-compilation of dependencies above, please refer to [the compilation tips](./DEPENDENCY_BUILD.md).

 ## QEMU

-We can build QEMU from the source code:
+We can build QEMU from the source code, and it's highly recommended to use the lasted version:

 ```
 # keep source tree clean, and build in a new directory